 Your criteria for selection can be viewed at www.palmbeachstate.edu/Pantherweb.
 Sign in and look under Limited Access Application Status.
 All communication will be sent to your my.palmbeachstate.edu email account including all acceptance documentation.
 Please note: Upon completion of the Palm Beach State application process, students will receive notification of acceptance to Palm Beach State College, NOT to be confused with acceptance to the program.

 ALL APPLICANTS MUST ATTEND A MANDATORY OPEN HOUSE SESSION.

-Open House sessions are required for all prospective sonography students for the purpose
+Open House sessions are required for all prospective sonography students for the purpose of counseling.

 The mission of the Palm Beach State College Diagnostic Medical Sonography Program is to prepare competent, entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.